juanjnc/RPGDiceRoller/README.md

 * In the Output folder there is an installer for Windows built by me to help my friends with its use, it sometimes returns a false positive, but that is beyond my knowledge.
 * For Linux or Mac there is no installer, but if you know how to make it, you can create one without problems.

+## Copyright

+Copyright (c) 2021 Juan José Núñez Cózar under MIT License.

+See the LICENSE file for more information.